WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Within your WordPress dashboard, the plugin includes a complete list of shortcodes as well as a few examples.
 There’s also a comprehensive knowledge base with 107 articles and tutorials to assist with problems.

-The Shortcode Ultimate plugin, like any other free plugin, may be downloaded from the WordPress plugins repository via the admin panel.
+Like any other free plugin, you can download the Shortcode Ultimate plugin from the WordPress plugin repository via the admin panel.
 You can alternatively get it from the developer’s website and upload the plugin zip file to the server via the admin dashboard or FTP.

 Pros

-- It has a Tooltip that enables you to add immediate tooltips to any text on your site without the need for a plugin.
+• It has a Tooltip that lets you add immediate tooltips to any text on your site without needing a plugin.

 Cons